hansifer/tab-copy/README.md

 ### Debugging

+#### Popup

+Right-click the extension icon, then click **Inspect popup**.

+You can also access the popup in a separate tab at:

+`chrome-extension://replaceWithExtensionId/popup.html`

+#### Options

-Access the popup or options page directly with:
+Open the options page directly at:

-- `chrome-extension://replaceWithExtensionId/popup.html`
-- `chrome-extension://replaceWithExtensionId/options.html`
+`chrome-extension://replaceWithExtensionId/options.html`

 ## Known issues